 Georgia Tech Housing has long included recycling in its redisdence hall programs.

 Currently pursuing LEED Gold and EB (Existing Building) certification, for the North Avenue Apartments (NAA), Housing has produced two videos to tell of Housing's progress.
 NAA LEED EB Video and GT Housing Recycled Paper.

 Georgia Tech Housing students participate in recycling from all resident halls.
 "A map is shown here."

-Georgia Tech's fraternity and sorority members are also active participants in the Game Day Recycling Program and the recycling and donation drives during Student Move-Out.
+Georgia Tech's fraternity and sorority members are also active participants in the Game Day Recycling Program.

 Recycling is important as a visible and fun way to engage everyone in sustainability.
 Football games bring tens of thousands of people to campus.
 Campus actions are visible to the community, students, families, supporters, and rivals.
 Too many campuses make game day recycling overly complex, expensive, and difficult to start.
 Student volunteers, the Student Government Association, Stewardship, and Space Management partnered with Athletics and Facilities to quickly and inexpensively pilot recycling among the tailgaters on campus in 2008.
 Tailgaters were thrilled to engage with the students and responded positively to recycling.
 Started midseason and piloted for 4 games, it worked.
 In 2009, for the first full season of Game Day Recycling, operations continued the partnership with student volunteers and made the Game Day Recycling program their own.